Wesley16838/Cambly_intern_Exercise/README.md

 Given a string of text, write a program that prints a list of unique words contained in the string along with the number of occurrences of each word in the string.
 The list should be sorted by the number of occurrences of each word in descending order.
-The ans file's name is ans.txt.
+The answer file's name is ans.txt.

 ## Getting Started